 Applying without meeting the admission requirements

-If you do not have 7.5 ECTS course or project work within programming or databases and/or 7.5 ECTS course or project work within qualitative methods, and you do not have the opportunity to take courses within these topics before applying, you can still apply to the MSc in Digital Design and Interactive Technologies.
+If you do not have 7.5 ECTS course or project work within programming or databases or 7.5 ECTS course or project work within qualitative methods, and you do not have the opportunity to take courses within these topics before applying, you can still apply to the MSc in Digital Design and Interactive Technologies.
 However, as mentioned above you need to include additional information in your application (see ‘Application procedure for Digital Design and Interactive Technologies‘).

-Furthermore, if you get admitted to the MSc in Digital Design and Interactive Technologies without meeting the admission requirements, it is a prerequisite that you pass a course within the field of programming or databases and/or qualitative methods (read more under ‘Information about admission’).
+Furthermore, if you get admitted to the MSc in Digital Design and Interactive Technologies without meeting the admission requirements, it is a prerequisite that you pass a course within the field of programming or databases or qualitative methods (read more under ‘Information about admission’).

 Application procedure for Digital Design & Interactive Technologies